guowentian/SubgraphMatchGPU/README.md

 # Parallel Subgraph Enumeration on GPUs and CPUs

-*NOTE: This project is still under development.
-Do not distribute the code unless getting permission from authors.*

-## Overview
-This project provides a framework for parallel subgraph enumeration utilizing GPUs and multi-core CPUs on a single machine.
+This project provides a framework for parallel subgraph enumeration utilizing GPUs and multi-core CPUs on a single machine [1,2].

 ## File organization